uw-asa/wiw-events-shifts-display/README.md

   Event Type IDs in Mazevo to gather booking / event data for.
 Comma-separated, no whitespace.

+- `MZV_ROOMS=1,24,86`

+  Room IDs from Mazevo to gather booking / event data for.
+Comma-separated, no whitespace.

 ## Updates

 Dependency updates: update the base image in `Dockerfile` and update application dependencies in `package.json`.